Javier-Godon/cluster-continuous-delivery/apps/README.md

 and delete the folder main.k that will be created

-over every environment folder f(dev, stg, pro,..) do: kcl mod init kcl mod add k8s:1.31.2 kcl mod add ../../../konfig
+over the rest of the folders environment folder f(base,dev, stg, pro,..) do: kcl mod init kcl mod add k8s:1.31.2 kcl mod add ../../../konfig